For Makers

 Ceramic artist based in Bristol.
 Functional stoneware for everyday use - mugs, bowls, and plates.
 Inspired by Japanese wabi-sabi.

-12 Creations
+12 Works

 87 Followers